dsalathe/blog/src/data/posts/024-distributed-transactions-03.md

 > - Better fault tolerance than centralized orchestration
 >
 > **Cons:**
-> - **Hidden complexity:** Usually requires a "hidden" coordinator role, creating coupling despite the choreography appearance
+> - **Hidden complexity:** Usually requires a "hidden" coordinator role, creating coupling despite the choreography appearance.
+Or worse, you just assume every participant has to know about each other's vote to complete the transaction.
 > - **Distributed coordination burden:** All services share responsibility for ensuring global atomicity, significantly increasing implementation complexity

 > [!danger] Reality check